AllStarLink/ASL3-Manual/docs/voter/voter-audio.md

 Since the original squelch code was buggy, it has been removed (and "Chuck Squelch" is now used in its place).

 ## DSP/BEW Firmware Version
-If you look in the [firmware repository](https://github.com/AllStarLink/Voter/tree/master/VOTER_RTCM-firmware/firmware-images), you will see there are *BEW* versions of the firmware.
+If you look in the [AllStarLink GitHub Repository](https://github.com/AllStarLink/Voter/tree/master/VOTER_RTCM-firmware/firmware-images), you will see there are *BEW* versions of the firmware.

 DSP BEW Firmware is mutually exclusive with the diagnostic menu.
 There is not enough space for both, if you load the DSP/BEW firmware, you will **NOT** have a diag menu.